Accounting integrations: examples, benefits, and tools

 Accounting integration examples

-We’ll start by breaking down a few internal accounting integrations and then go on to highlight a few customer-facing use cases.
+We’ll start by breaking down a few internal accounting software integrations and then go on to highlight a few customer-facing use cases.

 Integrate your CRM with your accounting system to begin invoicing customers quickly